diversen/simple-php-translation/README.md

 $LANG['Welcome to my blog'] = 'Welcome to my blog';
 ~~~

-A Danish translation should then be found in:
+A Danish translation will then be found in:

     blog/lang/da/language.php